GBHyland/APS-Process-Workflow-intermediate/new-customer-onboarding-process.md

     - Name: ```Send Email with Attachments```
     - Description: ```Send an email with attachments``` (or enter your own)
     - Group: use the dropdown selector to select the group you created above (My Custom Components)
     - Icon: Use the change icon prompt to browse your local machine.
-Find the folder you were provided and select the mail_icon.png found in the Icons folder.
+Find where you downloaded and select the _emailicon.png_.
     - Delegate Expression: ```${emailServiceWithAttachments}```
     - Asynchronous: checked
     - Select the Edit hyperlink next to Properties.